stylus/stylus/docs/middleware.md

 #### Options

-      `force`     When __true__ styles will always re-compile `src`       Source directory used to find .styl files `dest`      Destination directory used to output .css files when undefined defaults to `src`.
+      `force`     When __true__ styles will always re-compile `src`       Source directory used to find .styl files, a string or function accepting `(path)` of request.
+      `dest`      Destination directory used to output .css files, a string or function accepting `(path)` of request, when undefined defaults to `src`.
       `compress`  Whether the output .css files should be compressed `compile`   Custom compile function, accepting the arguments